nredick/resume-template/README.md

 This template is extremely flexible, but was designed with an academic focus.
 It includes extra, optional sections for things like publications, field work, teaching, etc. that I could never find (to my frustration) on other templates.
 There are also several flexible layout options.

+The generated PDF is automatically published to your github.io site, but this can also be easily turned off.

 ## Why should I use latex for my resume/CV?

 The best part about using latex for your resume/CV is that you can show/hide things instantly by commenting entries in/out.
 This way, your tex document can exist as a complete history of your experiences, and you can turn entries on/off depending on your needs for a given job app, scholarship app, etc.